eligundry/eligundry/README.md

 ### Working With Me

 - 🌞 My days start at 10am eastern and end at 6pm-ish.
+I get in the zone in the afternoon/evening.
 - 👋 I'm completely fine with being distracted at any time.
 I'm really good at context switching and it actually gives me energy.
 - 🌎 Tell me the context on why something should be done.
 I will "yes, and" whenever I can.
 - 💼 Tell me the business case about what I'm working on, either now or in the near future.
 I will kick around and meditate on